Re. ACRONYMS

 • Weaknesses:

-Defiant, insensitive, impulsive, impatient, misses big picture, risk-prone, unstructured, contradicting themselves
+Defiant, insensitive, impulsive, impatient, misses big picture, risk-prone, unstructured, contradicting themself

-Manipulate: Mess others around because – one day they’re hung-ho about a life-changing project or promise, then lose interest in it the next day
+Manipulate: Frustrate others because – one day they’re hung-ho about a life-changing project or promise, then lose interest the next day

-• Paradoxes: (Un-developed ESTP) Knows they shouldn’t, & do it anyway.
+• Paradoxes: (Un-developed ESTP) Know they shouldn’t, & do it anyway.
 Bold & undependable.
-Think they’re funny, &/but only to those who are like them
+Think they’re funny, but only to those who are similar

 Are Judged for: not taking life seriously